enormego/EGOUICache/README.markdown

 		*	`selector`: selector that will draw the "fresh" content
 		*	`rect`: Rect to draw in
 		*	`salt`: Unique string for the content in this cached drawing.

 *	`EGOUICacheSetCacheTimeoutInterval(NSTimeInterval cacheTimeoutInterval);`
-	*	*This should be called prior to calling `EGOUICachedDrawing()`, or within it as long as you're not nesting calls cache calls.*
+	*	*This should be called prior to calling `EGOUICachedDrawing()`, or within it as long as you're not nesting cache calls.*
 	*	**Parameters**
 		* `cacheTimeoutInterval` number of seconds the cache should persist for
 	*	**Convenience methods**